2D CAD Software | Drawing & Drafting | Autodesk

 Image courtesy of Engineering Center LTD, Russia

-The interplay of colour, texture, light and space can be expertly depicted in 2D CAD software.
+The interplay of color, texture, light, and space can be expertly depicted in 2D CAD software.

 Image courtesy of Alika Design